-No, your Tuition Waiver is not transferable to your spouse or child.
-However, UBC has a separate Tuition Waiver for dependent children of Faculty Members.
+Your Tuition Waiver is not transferable to your child, however, UBC has a separate Tuition Waiver for dependent children of Faculty Members.

 How and when do I apply?

 You will need a valid UBC student number to enrol for courses.